-Stormwater runoff hydrographs generated using CUHP can be routed through a system of stormwater conveyance, diversion, storage, etc. elements of a complex urban watershed.
-In setting up the SWMM model, it is critical that overflow links for storm sewers and diversion junctions are provided in the model.
-The combination of these allows the user to model flows accurately when pipes and/or channels that do not have the capacity to convey higher flows, at which time the excess flows are diverted to the overflow channels.
-This method avoids "choking" of the flow and errors in the calculated peak flow values downstream are prevented.
+Stormwater runoff hydrographs generated using CUHP are routed through a system of stormwater conveyance, diversion, and storage elements in a complex urban drainage system.
+In setting up SWMM, establish design points at locations where hydrologic and hydraulic information will be needed for design.
+To evaluate combined flow in storm drains or other conveyances along streets, use a diversion junction and parallel links representing the storm drain or channel and the road.
+This allows the user to model the common situation that occurs when pipes and/or channels do not have the capacity to convey higher flows and allow excess flows to be diverted to overflow channels (often streets).
+This method avoids flooded nodes and other related errors in the calculated peak flow values downstream.

-There are several types of conveyance elements that one can select from a menu in SWMM.
-One element that is now available, that was not available in older versions, is a user-defined irregular channel cross-section, similar to the way cross-sections are defined in HEC-RAS.
+There are several types of conveyance elements used in SWMM.
+One option is a user-defined irregular channel cross-section, similar to cross-sections as they are defined in HEC-RAS.
 This makes the model very flexible in modeling natural waterways and composite man-made channels.
-For a complete description of the routing elements and junction types available for modeling, see the SWMM User's Manual published by EPA and available from their website mentioned earlier.
+For a complete description of the routing elements and junction types available for modeling, see the SWMM User's Manual (Rossman 2015).